 Those that originate from dry coastal areas of Europe, North Africa, Asia and China have tap roots, ovate to heart shaped and divided leaves and congested heads of blue or white flowers with conspicuous bracts.

 Within this category come:

-E. zabelii (E. alipinum x E. tripartitum) – semi evergreen perennial
+and E. zabelii (E. alipinum x E. tripartitum) – semi evergreen perennial

 These represent the majority of the species which we offer.
 They can readily be grown in well drained, poor to only moderately fertile soil in full sun with some protection from winter wet.
 A coastal setting is ideal where there are hot dry sunny banks.